diverdown311/F5-VUG-SSLO-SWGaaS/docs/class1/module1/lab05.rst

    must be configured manually.
 It is recommended to leave this option :red:`enabled (checked)`.

-   ..
-ATTENTION:: In environments where SSLO is introduced to existing security
+   **ATTENTION**

-      devices, it is a natural tendency to not want to have to move these devices.
+   In environments where SSLO is introduced to existing security devices, it is a natural tendency to not want to have to move these devices.
 And while SSLO certainly allows it, by not moving the security devices into SSLO-protected enclaves, customers unintentionally run the risk of exposing sensitive decrypted traffic to other devices that may be connected to these existing networks.
 As a security best practice, it is *highly* recommended to remove SSLO-integrated security devices from existing networks and place them entirely within the isolated enclave that is created and maintained by SSLO.

 -  **To Service Configuration** - the "To Service" defines the network connectivity from SSLO to the inline security device.